Pilmatueia: Description

-Pilmatueia, like other dicraeosaurids, had tall, deeply forked neural spines on its cervical and dorsal vertebrae.
+Pilmatueia was a relatively small sauropod, perhaps less than 12 meters long.
+Like other dicraeosaurids, it had tall, deeply forked neural spines on its cervical and dorsal vertebrae.
 The cervical neural spines were low compared to those of Amargasaurus and Bajadasaurus.
 As in most dicraeosaurids, the neural spines were inclined forward, unlike the backswept neural spines seen in Amargasaurus.
 Unlike most dicraeosaurids, which have reduced vertebral pneumaticity compared to other sauropods, the cervical vertebrae of Pilmatueia contain pneumatic chambers.
 However, as in other dicraeosaurids, the dorsal centra lack the pneumatic foramina that are characteristic of most sauropods.
 The cervical centra have ventral keels that are forked anteriorly and posteriorly, unlike the simple midline keels typical of other diplodocoids.
 A foramen is present on the proximal end of the cervical ribs, which probably is a nutrient foramen and not a pneumatic structure.
 The anterior dorsal vertebrae show an autapomorphic ridge on the anterior centrodiapophyseal lamina.
 Even the posterior dorsal vertebrae had forked neural spines, as in its close relative Amargasaurus, and unlike other dicraeosaurids in which forking of the neural spines only extended into the middle dorsal vertebrae.
 The posterior dorsal vertebrae show an autapomorphic pair of deep fossae near the bases of the neural spines.
 The scapula has a ridge on the medial surface near the acromion, which is not present in other dicraeosaurids.